fdasabino/art-shop-p5/README.md

 ## Credits

-- Code Institute: this page was built upon the boutique ado template, with some modifications to models, views and templates.
+- Code Institute: this page was built upon the boutique ado template, with some modifications to models, views and template structure.

 ### Special Thanks